Share:

 How long should running shoes last?

 In general, a pair of runners should last between 600-700 kilometers.
+After that, their effectiveness starts to decrease.
+Your feet might feel more sore and in a quicker time than what they used to.
 Depending on how much you run and the shoe’s build, shoes can last a few weeks, months or even years.
 Check the midsoles regularly for wrinkles and signs of uneven wear and breakdown.
 If you experience new aches and pains, it may also be a sign that your shoes are ready for replacement.

 Your one-stop-shop for footwear